 Dynamic market places require small amounts of commercial value, delivered frequently; this is an effective strategy in a competitive environment.
 Analysis and collaboration with stakeholders to define your need is the first step.
 Defining an end game / conditions-of-satisfaction, is next, since we will need to confirm that delivered work is complete.
 Defining an end game helps us both, to clarify the rules which will be used to audit and validate which deliverable goal(s) have been achieved.

-I’m a freelance worker who works on small – medium size projects (a few weeks to 3 to12+ months).
+I’m a freelance worker who works on small – medium size projects (a few weeks to 3 to 12+ months).

 Whether your need is to bring in an extra resource, to fulfil an urgent business challenge, or provide flexible technical expertise that you currently lack, I will fill the gap.

 I provide software design and development services for different types of product systems, ranging from case management systems, automated KPI / dashboard reporting, database back-end systems, API (Application Programming Interface) code libraries and Business process automation.
-Having worked with 20 development teams on 30+ projects, I like to vary the types of technical / business challenge that I work on, it keeps me on my toes and makes work exciting.
+Having worked with 20 development teams on 30+ projects, I like to vary the types of technical / business challenges that I work on, this keeps me on my toes and makes work exciting.

 Specialities: Research, design and development of software based IT systems and business process automation.